jahvon/flow/docs/cli/flow_secret_get.md

-## flow secret list
+## flow secret get

-List secrets stored in the current vault.
+Get the value of a secret in the current vault.

 ```
-flow secret list [flags]
+flow secret get REFERENCE [flags]
 ```

 ### Options

 ```
-  -h, --help            help for list
+      --copy        Copy the secret value to the clipboard
-  -o, --output string   Output format.
-One of: yaml, json, or tui. (default "tui")
+  -h, --help        help for get
   -p, --plaintext   Output the secret value as plain text instead of an obfuscated string
 ```

 ### Options inherited from parent commands